salesforcecli/plugin-orchestrator/messages/appframework.update.app.md

 # flags.log-level.description

 Sets the logging level for the app.
 This controls how much diagnostic information is captured during app execution.
-Common values include debug, info, warn, and error.
-This setting overrides the template's default log level.
+Valid values are 'debug', 'info', 'warn', and 'error'.
+This setting overrides the app's default log level.

 # noAppSpecified